 You’ll need to complete an apprenticeship and gain a New Zealand Certificate (Level 4) in plumbing to become a qualified plumber.
 Having your driver’s license is also helpful.

 Getting some experience or a qualification under your belt is the first step in the right direction, but what else does it take to be a good plumber?

 It doesn’t matter how good you are at your job – if you can’t connect with your customers, you aren’t going to win more work.
 A friendly smile and positive attitude go a long way with clients and also help build your reputation.
 Plus, being available to discuss any concerns with your customer shows you care about the job – and aren’t planning on cutting any corners.

 A lot of your job as a plumber will involve measuring and cutting shapes and pipes.
 That’s going to be a whole lot easier if you’re quick with numbers and calculations, and have sharp problem-solving skills.

 It’s the way of the world – technology runs our lives.
 And if you aren’t up to speed, your job is going to suffer.
 Being familiar with tech will enable you to use systems like Tradify, which will ultimately help run your trade business better.
 There are also handy apps for plumbers which can help make the daily grind easier.
 Get comfortable using technology and watch your career grow.

 5. Keep your online profile updated

 If you run a trade business, you must pay attention to your online presence.
-These days, finding a local product or service only requires a quick search for your Instagram profile or website, or your details in a small business directory in the UK, Australia or New Zealand.
+These days, finding a local product or service only requires a quick search for your Facebook or Instagram profile or website.
 Make sure all your digital channels are up to date – that way, when prospective clients find you, they can get in touch straight away.